aaronzi/aaronzi/README.md

 # Hi there, I'm Aaron Zielstorff 👋

-I'm a Software Engineer and Scientist focused on Digital Twins and smart manufacturing.
+I'm a Software Engineer and Scientist focused on Digital Twins and the Asset Administration Shell.
 Welcome to my GitHub!

 ## 🔧 Technologies & Tools